-Chief Finance Officer of the Chief Constable Responsibilities
+The Chief Financial Officer of the PCC for Norfolk Responsibilities

-The CFO Chief Constable is responsible for preparing the Statement of Accounts for the Chief Constable of Norfolk Constabulary in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom based on International Financial Reporting Standards ("the code").
+The CFO PCC is responsible for preparing the Statement of Accounts for the PCC for Norfolk in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom based on International Financial Reporting Standards ("the code").

-In preparing this statement of accounts, the CFO Chief Constable has:
+In preparing this statement of accounts, the CFO PCC has:

-- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Code of Practice and its application to local authority accounting.
+- selected suitable accounting policies and then applied them consistently; - · made judgements and estimates that were reasonable and prudent; - complied with the Code of Practice and its application to local authority accounting.

-The CFO Chief Constable has also:
+The CFO PCC has also:

-- kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- kept proper accounting records which were up to date: - taken reasonable steps for the prevention and detection of fraud and other irregularities.

-Certificate by the Chief Finance Officer of the Chief Constable of Norfolk Constabulary
+Certificate by Chief Financial Officer of the PCC for Norfolk

-I certify that this statement of accounts has been prepared in accordance with proper accounting practice and presents a true and fair view of the financial position of the Authority at 31 March 2017, and its income and expenditure for the year to that date.
+I certify that this statement of accounts has been prepared in accordance with proper accounting practice and presents a true and fair view of the financial position of the PCC for Norfolk at 31 March 2017, and its income and expenditure for the year to that date.